tpavlek/laddertracker/README.md

 Installation
 --------------

-First run `composer install` in the project root.
+First register `composer install` in the project root.

 There are two main components to the system.
 The main application domain is all in the src/ folder, and a Laravel installation that can speak with the domain is located in `web/`.
 You should point your webserver to the `web/public/` folder.